 Growing up, I had a similar image: To the Father, I was awful, unworthy of salvation, and destined to receive His wrath.
 I pictured the God of the Old Testament unleashing His anger.
 Then Jesus came and made things right between me and God, taking God’s wrath for me on the cross.

 What’s wrong with this image you ask?

-The Son is the radiance of God’s glory and the exact expression of His nature, sustaining all things by His powerful word.
-After making purification for sins, He sat down at the right hand of the Majesty on high. – Hebrews 1:3 (HCSB)
+And [Jesus] is the radiance of His glory and the exact representation of His nature, and upholds all things by the word of His power.
+When He had made purification of sins, He sat down at the right hand of the Majesty on high. – Hebrews 1:3 (emphasis added)